Tech-at-DU/d3-tutorial/04-scales/readme.md

 Edit the domain until the largest and smallest circles are sizes that you like:

 Wait!
-These circle are not display the populations as accurately as they could be.
-Currently we're showing the diameter as the population but the circle really expresses itself as area.
+These circles do not display the populations as accurately as they could be.
+Currently, we're showing the diameter as the population but the circle expresses itself as an area.

 You can think of this as drawing a line where each pixel represents a person.
-If you had a 10 pixel line and a 20 pixel line the second would represent twice as many people.
+If you had a 10-pixel line and a 20-pixel line the second would represent twice as many people.

 If you drew a 10px radius circle it would contain 78 pixels.
-A 20 pixel diameter circle would contain 314 pixels.
-The difference there about 4 to 1.
+A 20-pixel diameter circle would contain 314 pixels.
+The difference there is about 4 to 1.
 Remember were trying to express a 2 to 1 relation.

 D3 can help us with a scale!